kntjspr/Minimal-Proton/README.md

 Originally forked from [Neikon/AutoColor-Minimal-Proton.](https://github.com/Neikon/AutoColor-Minimal-Proton)

-I just forked and modified some lines to remove the autocolor capability and turned it into a dark mode theme and then added a custom local newtab page.
+I modified it into a dark mode theme and then added a custom local newtab page.

 ## Applying Minimal Proton theme
 1. Clone the repository